 At this point, you might observe the businessman rubbing his hands slowly with a concerned expression on his face.
-It is clear that he now believes that the deal is no longer great for him.
+It is clear that he now has doubts about the deal and probably believes that the deal is no longer great for him.

 Rubbing hands with fingers

 This gesture happens in slow motion and signals doubt or uncertainty.
 The fingers of one hand (usually the right) rub slowly in the upward and downward motion on the palm of the other hand.

-You might see people doing this gesture when they need to make a hard decision but are confused.
-When you’re asking someone to make a decision and they do this gesture and then clench their hands, you need to modify your approach immediately so that they can break their position of self-restraint.
+Say you asked someone to make a decision.
+You see them do this gesture and then clench their hands.
+You need to change your approach so that they can break their position of self-restraint.

-In body language, changing the gestures leads to a change in the emotional state just as a change in the emotional state results in a change of gestures.2
+In body language, changing the gestures leads to a change in the emotional state, just as a change in the emotional state results in a change of gestures.2

 Rubbing the palms on the lap

 When we’re trying to express our harmless attitude to an animal, we rub its fur repeatedly with our palms.
 We expect that this will pacify the animal.

 Hiding the palms

 Displaying the palms is a universal gesture of honesty and openness.
 When someone talks with palm displays, you can be fairly certain that the person is telling the truth.

-In some cases hiding the palms could mean that the person is lying but it is not a reliable cue because a person might unconsciously want to hide from you not only because they might be lying but for several other reasons too.
-If a person is nervous, shy or has self-image issues, they might hide their palms in their pockets even if they’re telling the truth.
+Sometimes, hiding palms could mean that the person is lying, but it’s not a reliable cue because a person might unconsciously want to hide from you for several reasons besides lying.

-In fact, having a self-image issue is the most common reason why a person hides his hands in his pockets.
-If someone doesn’t like the way they look, have dressed or have made up their hair or even believe that they’re in an awkward situation then they might try to ‘hide’ by putting their hands into their pockets.
+Having a self-image issue is a common reason a person may hide their hands in their pockets.
+If someone doesn’t like the way they look, their dress, or how they’ve done their hair, they’re likely to put their hands in their pockets.